-Basic pedicures can easily last you around a month before you need to head back to the nail salon.
+Basic pedicures are great for the feet, and can usually last you around a month before you need to head back to the nail spa.
 On the other hand, Paraffin pedicures last longer.
-If you get gel nails, they will need to be refreshed differently.
+If you get extravagant nail finishes like acrylic or gel nails, they will need to be refreshed differently.

 Here is how often you should get different pedicures.

 If you already have healthy feet and just want to keep your feet in good shape, a pedicure every 4 to 6 weeks is enough for you.
 This should involve taking good care of your feet at home, too, maybe a good foot soak or massage.
 And make sure your feet are moisturized and nails filed properly at least once a week.